 Quite some time after asbestos was first mined for commercial purposes, researchers uncovered the fact that it is dangerous for humans to be around.
-It was found to be a toxic substance, and miniscule particles of asbestos were likely to be ingested by anyone who worked with items that contained the hazardous material.
-People who did inhale the asbestos often developed diseases such as asbestosis and Mesothelioma, both of which can be deadly.
+It was found to be a toxic substance, and minuscule particles of asbestos were likely to be ingested by anyone who worked with items that contained the hazardous material.
+People who did inhale the asbestos often developed diseases such as asbestosis and mesothelioma, both of which can be deadly.

 J.T.
 Thorpe completed much refractory work on many different ships.
 A listing of ships that Thorpe performed repair work on can be found by clicking on the following link: J.T.
 Thorpe Repaired Ships.

 Individuals who performed the refractory work or worked on ships that were repaired by J.T.
 Thorpe may have been exposed to asbestos.
 Those occupations at the highest risk for exposure include boilermakers, insulators, pipefitters, steamfitters, stationary engineers and boiler tenders.
 Many union workers in these trades were also placed at risk.
 As a result of asbestos exposure, a large number of individuals worked with mesothelioma attorneys to file lawsuits against the company.
 These personal injury cases, mostly involving malignant mesothelioma, demanded monetary compensation, and the sheer number of them caused the company to seek help from the United States Bankruptcy Court.
 The decision was made to offer J.T.
 Thorpe bankruptcy protection and a plan to reorganize the company, in exchange for the establishment of a trust fund to pay off all valid injury claims.